well-typed/hs-bindgen/manual/LowLevel/Usage/05-ParsingSelectingAndProgramSlicing.md

 > [!NOTE]
 > Program slicing can cause declarations to be included even if they are
-> explicitly excluded by a select predicate.
+> explicitly deselected by a select predicate.

 ## Notes and examples